 The buildings surrounding the courtyard make an austere impression as early Islamic architecture with little embellishment.
 The elements breaking its monotony are the small domes of the northern grand minaret and the central part of the southern side of the worship hall.

 Cloister and Interior of the Worship Hall

-The worship room is an Arabian type hypostyle hall, columns of which were brought from Roman buildings.
+The worship room is an Arabic type hypostyle hall, columns of which were brought from Roman buildings.
 What gives this simple hypostyle hall a modulation is the central nave, capped with the before mentioned courtyard side small dome at the western end.
 It is wider and has a higher ceiling than the other aisles, emphasizing the praying direction toward Makka (Qibla).